ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 ### Tx server

-The Tx server allows communicating from the board to the master device through notifications.
+The Tx server allows communicating from the device to the master device through notifications.

-⚠The notifications should be enabled by the master device to be able to access this information.
+⚠ The notifications should be enabled by the master device to be able to access this information.

 The responses to the “settings” command, version command, bmpList command, fontList command, RPage command, RConfigID command are sent on the TX server.